How to check a title or lien status

 - lienholder must pay the required lien filing fee

-If you did that, but did not see your lien listed when you checked the status of the title certificate on this website, or if you learned from another source that the lien is either not recorded or not pending, please have your dealer or lienholder notify DMV immediately by completing and emailing a Customer Lien Inquiry (pdf) (MV-910) to the email address shown on the form.
+If you did that, but did not see your lien listed when you checked the status of the title certificate on this website, or if you learned from another source that the lien is either not recorded or not pending, please have your dealer or lienholder notify DMV immediately by completing and emailing a Lienholder/Dealer Lien Inquiry (pdf) (MV-910) to the email address shown on the form.

-How to submit a Customer Lien Inquiry (MV-910)
+How to submit a Lienholder/Dealer Lien Inquiry (MV-910)

 Step 1: Provide your contact information (if you are a lending institution, include your lien filing code).

 Step 2: Provide complete and accurate information for the vehicle(s) or boat(s) in question.